WestGrid/visualizeThis/menu/scientific.md

 The files `5us_traj_popc_protein_lipid_popc.xtc` and `15us_traj_protein_lipid_popc.xtc` store the trajectory in the <a href="http://manual.gromacs.org/current/online/xtc.html" target="_blank">standard
 XTC format</a> during the first 5 microseconds (2502 frames) and the last 15 microseconds (8502 frames)
 of the simulation, respectively.
-These files are stored as binary.
+These files store data as binary.
 Note that this file format is lossy in the sense that saved positions are approximate.

 The file `system.top` and the four included `martini_v2.*itp` files store a high-level description of the